 We can not go through Luarca without feeling the traditional mood that still retains its appearance.
 For start in seafood and cider This is usually a suitable site, as the chigres proliferate with a marked sea and Asturian accent.
 In the area of the fishing port we will also find a few reasons to sit down to a more elaborate table, with restaurants of great culinary knowledge and the smell of the sea in all its corners.

 The traveler can witness live the return of fishing boats.
-The day's catch will be auctioned off at the fish market at around three o'clock in the afternoon, and there it can be checked insitu that the deep seafaring vocation It really exists and it's not just appearance.
-The union and corporate spirit of this activity can still be felt, which came to have the well-known Bureau of Seafarers and Navigators, where the sailors, democratically, on days of bad weather, made the decision whether or not to go to sea.
+The day's catch will be auctioned off at the fish market at around three o'clock in the afternoon, and there it can be checked insitu that the deep seafaring vocation it really exists and is not just appearance.
+You can still breathe the union and corporate spirit of this activity that came to have the well-known Table of Seafarers and Sailors, where the sailors, democratically, on bad weather days, made the decision to go to sea or not.